GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>emailId</td>
+<td>Beta (The following functionality is soon to be deprecated in Beta.
+Please review the below Alpha functionality for future Beta implementation.):
-<td>Allows user to get file download links to email.
+<br>Allows user to get file download links to email.
 Email Id should be provided in conjunction with format.
 <br>Example: emailId=test@gsa.gov
+<br>Applicable to non-SAM registrants.
+<br><br>Alpha:
+<br>Allows user to get file download links sent to the email address associated to the API key used in the request.
+Email ID must be provided in conjunction with the format parameter.
+<br>Example: emailId= Yes
 <br>Applicable to non-SAM registrants.</td>
 <td>v1<br>v2</td>
 </tr>